wkoertgen/train.oracle12.migration/FAQ.md

 Feel free to add your own shortcuts.

 **NOTE:** We have installed the Oracle11g patchlevel 11.2.0.1 which is known as buggy.
-Latest patch of this release was Oracle11g 11.2.0.7, which unfortunately is not available for people with the standard Developer License.
+Later patches of this Oracle11g up to 11.2.0.7, are unfortunately not available for people with the standard Developer License.
 As we aim to this target group, we decided to install the early 11.2.0.1 version.

 ## 9. How can I see which database is running?